jnichols-pdx/cs494-irc/readme.md

 The client may be started via cargo with the command `cargo run --bin client <username> [server]` By default the client attempts to connect to localhost on port 17734.

-<username> is mandatory and sets your IRC username / handle which is visible to other chat users.
+`<username>` is mandatory and sets your IRC username / handle which is visible to other chat users.

 Usernames may not contain spaces and are limited to the lesser of 32 unicode characters or 64 bytes.

 The server will reject a client connection if the chosen username is already in use.

+[server] takes the form `ip-address:port` and specifies the address of the server to connect to.
-[server] takes the form <ip-address>:<port#>, while the client may specify a custom port, the server is currently hard coded to listen on port 17734.
+While the client may specify a custom port, the server is currently hard coded to only listen on port 17734.

 The client may be closed by pressing either ctrl-c or ctrl-q.

 ### Navigation

 The Cursive UI used by the client allows for navigating by either mouse or arrow keys.

 You may click on buttons, names of rooms in the room list, tabs, or the input lines directly.

-You may move the highlight to buttons, names of rooms in the room list, or tabs and press the Enter key to make selections.
+You may move the highlight to buttons, names of rooms in the room list, or tabs and press the Enter key

+to make selections.
 The enter key also enters commands or sends messages to the current chat tab.

 Tabs may also be switched by pressing ctrl + Right Arrow or ctrl + Left Arrow

 ### Text Commands